-Walk along Baobab Avenue:
+Walk along Baobab Avenue

-With trees up to 30 metres high, the baobabs along this famous ‘avenue’ in Madagascar are unique not only because of their size but also because this is one of the few places where they’re almost completely unobstructed by surrounding forests.
+With trees up to 30 meters high, the baobabs along this famous ‘avenue’ in Madagascar are unique not only because of their size but also because this is one of the few places where they’re almost entirely unobstructed by surrounding forests.

-Visit Kirindy Reserve:
+Visit Kirindy Reserve

-Not to be confused with Kirindy-Mitia National Park, which lies directly to the south of Morondava, Kirindy Reserve is 65km to the north and one of Madagascar’s most recently established protected areas.
+Not to be confused with Kirindy-Mitia National Park, which lies directly to the south of Morondava, Kirindy Reserve is 65km (40mi) to the north and is one of Madagascar’s most recently established protected areas.

 This region of Madagascar is hot and dry, especially in summer.
-If you’re planning to hike, rock climb, or spend the day outdoors doing anything physical, then be sure to make an early start and avoid the afternoon heat.
+If you’re planning to hike, rock climb, or spend the day outdoors doing anything physical, start early and avoid the afternoon heat.

 Traveling to the national parks and reserves in this area can be challenging, especially if you’re traveling alone or not staying at a lodge that offers transfers.